 I also have been struggling.
 Yes, indeed!
 Did you know that there are over 60 breeds of chicken?
 I knew there were a few but that not many.
 The number is surprisingly unbelievable.
 “Chicken Breeds List” has a good list with photos which you might also want to check by clicking here if you are interested in learning more about the breeds.

-As mentioned earlier, 100% successful rate is not easy to accomplish.
-Cooking chicken in a crock pot is a challenge.
-The challenge comes from not only the size and type of chicken, but also type and model your small kitchen appliance, your crock pot.
+As mentioned earlier, a 100% success rate is not easy to accomplish.
+Cooking chicken in a crockpot is a challenge.
+The challenge comes from the size and type of chicken and the type and model of your small kitchen appliance, your crockpot.
 All crockpots do not heat up the same way.
 I own 2 crockpots.
-One crockpot is from the Crock-pot Manufacturer, “The Original Slow Cooker” and the other from Waring.
+One crockpot is from the Crock-pot Manufacturer, “The Original Slow Cooker,” and the other from Waring.
 Both are different sizes.

-In several occasions I have had both crock pots working at the same time.
-The Waring Crock pot which is 6.5 quarts heats up much faster than the Crock Pot brand that is 3 quarts.
+On several occasions, I have had both crockpots working at the same time.
+The Waring Crockpot, which is 6.5 quarts, heats much faster than the Crock-Pot brand 3 quarts.
 Interesting, right!
 You almost want to ask yourself if size matters.
 I don’t believe size matters.
 It is a question of brand and how the appliance is manufactured.

-We do love cooking our food over low heat to let all ingredients blend their taste together.
+We do love cooking our food over low heat to let all ingredients blend their taste.
 Fast cooking is not for us.
 We may prepare something quickly that does not require much time to cook, but it is not often.

-For example, when we make meat and vegetables stew, we cook the meat first.
+For example, when we make meat and vegetable stew, we cook the meat first.
 While the meat is cooking, we prepare the vegetables by cleaning, slicing, and chopping.
 The vegetables are added to the pot when the meat is halfway cooked.
-All ingredients are slow cooked to perfection.
+All ingredients are slow-cooked to perfection.

 The pots and pans are different, but that is for another article.

-A crock pot is sometime referred to as slow cooker.
+A crockpot is sometimes referred to as a slow cooker.
 A writer at Huntington Post clearly defines it: “People tend to use the terms “Crock Pot” and “slow cookers” interchangeably, but they are not, in fact, interchangeable.
-While all Crock Pots are slow cookers, not all slow cookers are Crock Pots.
-Crock Pots are to slow cookers as Kleenex are to tissues, or Band-Aids are to bandages.
-Crock Pot is a brand name.”
+While all Crock Pots are slow cookers, not all slow cookers are Crock-Pots.
+Crock Pots are to slow cookers as Kleenex is to tissues, or Band-Aids are to bandages.
+Crock-Pot is a brand name.”

 Chicken in crock-pot requires anyone to be on the alert.
 It is necessary because you don’t want your chicken to overcook.
-Overcooking can sometime be good but the texture of the chicken is different.
+Overcooking can sometimes be good, but the texture of the chicken is different.
 It might become a bit pasty when chewing.